dd32/test-plugin-3/readme.txt

 * Tested up to: 3.4
 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html
 * Another Line: Wut wut wut wow zoom!
+Meow.

 Here is a short description of the plugin.
 This should be no more than 150 characters.
 No markup here.